-What are the possible side effects of doxycycline in my horse?
+What are the possible side effects of chloramphenicol in my horse?
 Some horses will go off their food.
-This can often be managed by syringing the product directly into the horse's mouth, rather than mixing in feed, but may need diluting, so you should discuss this with your veterinary surgeon.
 Refrigerating the medicine may improve palatability.
-If your horse stops eating completely or becomes depressed you should contact vet immediately and stop administering the product.
+If your horse stops eating completely or becomes depressed, you should contact your veterinary surgeon immediately and stop administering the product.

 Occasionally horses will develop diarrhoea.
-This can occur with ANY antibiotic and is not unique to doxycycline.
-If this occurs you should contact your vet immediately and stop administering the product.
+This can occur with ANY antibiotic and is not unique to chloramphenicol.
+If this occurs, you should contact your veterinary surgeon immediately and stop administering the product.